aiven/devportal/docs/products/opensearch/concepts/cross-cluster-replication-opensearch.rst

 Limitations
 -----------
 - Cross cluster replication is not available for Hobbyist and Startup plans.
-- Follower service needs to have the same service plan as the leader service.
+- During creation, the follower cluster service must have the same service plan as the leader cluster service.
+This ensures the follower cluster service has as much memory as the leader cluster.
+You can change the service plan as required later.
 - To delete the cross cluster replication integration, you need to **delete** the follower cluster service.
 - Maintenance upgrade, major version upgrade needs to be done manually for both Leader and Follower service.
 - In case of a node recycle event, replication will be paused until the service is running again.